-If you have never used Microsoft Office 2007 or 2010, you may be surprised and even a little bit confused (assuming you've used previous versions) by what you see when you first run an application.
+If you haven't used Microsoft Office before, you may be surprised and even a little bit confused (assuming you've used previous versions) by what you see when you first run an application.

 Using the Ribbon

 The key feature of the Ribbon is that it groups together related commands to make them easier to locate.
-In this article, we use the Word 2010 Ribbon as an example to show how the Ribbon works and how to change the commands on a Ribbon.
-However the same principles that we apply here, also apply to the complete Office 2010 suite.
+In this article, we will use the Word Ribbon as an example to show how the Ribbon works and how to change the commands on a Ribbon.
+However the same principles that we apply here, also apply to the complete Office 365 suite.

 There are five main components to a Ribbon; QAT (Quick Access Toolbar), tabs, command buttons, groups of command buttons, and dialog launchers.